nyxnyx/onstar_component/README.md

 # onstar_component
-This is an onstar component for Home-Assistant and Opel cars
+This is an onstar component for Home-Assistant and Opel cars.
+I'm not related to Onstar.com company.
+If you are from Onstar.com company and reading this and want to access code - you have to pay me 1 000 000 EUR.
+So stop right now or pay to proceed.
+For further actions - please contanct me over github.

+This code is designed to help people with Onstar emabled cars to track, managed, monitor their cars with Home Assistant.

 There was change from initial version.
 Now it has sensor and device_tracker.